 ACT I: The Cleveland Press Rejects New York’s “Hand-Me-Down” Coach

-But the differences between Cleveland and New York, or any ideas about how Cleveland could be better than New York in any way were completely lost on the Northeast Ohio football press.
+But any ideas about how Cleveland could be different from New York in any useful way were completely lost on the Northeast Ohio football press.
 Not a single credentialed local journalist sniffed at the angle that Cleveland might have been lucky to land a talented young coach who’d gotten a uniquely raw deal on the East Coast.

 Instead, the locals were all too glad to feast on the same low-hanging fruit as the National media, completely oblivious to or otherwise unconcerned with their reinforcement of an anti-Cleveland, anti-diversity, “Mangini-as-a-hand-me-down” meme in the process.
 So the primary focus was on the young coach’s struggle in mastering the least important aspect of his job, public relations (when Mangini met the Cleveland press for the first time at the February 2009 Scouting Combine, the first words to him from Tony Grossi, the top NFL beat writer at Cleveland’s flagship paper The Plain Dealer were, “you’re not going to pull the same [crap] here that you pulled in New York” from which point it got much worse), and the dominant theme from the start was that if the coach wasn’t good enough for New York, he wasn’t going to be good enough for Cleveland either.